superblk/ec2-actions-runner/README.md

 ## Requirements

 - AWS account and VPC network
-  - Default VPC works fine, too
+  - A default VPC works fine, too
 - AWS credentials with EC2 permissions
-  - You can use either a plain IAM user or assume a role
+  - You can use either a plain IAM user, or assume a role
-- VPC subnet with Internet access, i.e.
+- VPC subnet with Internet access
   - Public subnet (public IP) **or**
   - Private subnet with NAT gateway
 - Linux runner AMI (amd64 or arm64), with the following things pre-configured: